 Over the past decade, there have been several attempts to address control of distributed parameter systems within an input and/or state constrained optimal control setting.
-There are several works on dynamical analysis and optimal control of hyperbolic PDEs, most notably the work of Aksikas et al. on optimal linear quadratic feedback controller design for hyperbolic DPS.
-[1, 2, 29].
-Other contributions considered optimal and model predictive control applied to Riesz spectral systems (parabolic and higher order dissipative PDEs) with a separable eigenspectrum of the underlying dissipative spectral operator and successfully designed algorithms that account for the input and state constraints [6, 14, 40].
+There are several works on dynamical analysis and optimal control of hyperbolic PDEs, most notably the work of Aksikas et al. on optimal linear quadratic feedback controller design for hyperbolic DPS [1, 2, 26].
+Other contributions considered optimal and model predictive control applied to Riesz spectral systems (parabolic and higher order dissipative PDEs) with a separable eigenspectrum of the underlying dissipative spectral operator and successfully designed algorithms that account for the input and state constraints [5, 13, 35].
 In prior contributions, some type of spatial approximation is applied to the PDE models to arrive at finite-dimensional models utilized in the controller design.
 As it will be claimed and demonstrated in the subsequent sections, the linear distributed parameter system can be treated intact and controller design can be accomplished without any spatial model approximation or reduction.

-Email addresses: stevan.dubljevic@ualberta.ca (Stevan Dubljevic), jukka-pekka.humaloja@tut.fi (Jukka-Pekka Humaloja).
+Email addresses: stevan.dubljevic@ualberta.ca (Stevan Dubljevic), jukka-pekka.humaloja@tuni.fi (Jukka-Pekka Humaloja).

-The research area of model predictive control (MPC) and contributions associated with this design methodology has flourished over past two decades [8, 15, 16, 24].
-The appealing nature of applying to the state the first control input in a finite sequence of control inputs obtained as a solution of an online constrained, discretetime, optimal control problem with explicit account for the control and state constraints, and achieving stability by adding a terminal cost or terminal constraints, or by extending the horizon of the the optimal control problem, is well understood and explored [15,16,25] but could not be easily extended to the DPS setting.
-Apart from the aforementioned contributions [6, 14, 40] where some type of model approximation has been applied, other contributions explored unconstrained MPC with emphasis on the computational complexity of the optimization problem [7].
-However, the clear link between the discrete constrained optimization based MPC design, the wellunderstood modelling of distributed parameter systems described by PDEs, and the well-established control theory of linear DPS has not yet been established apart from the recent work by the authors [11, 39].
+The research area of model predictive control (MPC) and contributions associated with this design methodology has flourished over past two decades [7,14,15,21].
+The appealing nature of applying to the state the first control input in a finite sequence of control inputs obtained as a solution of an online constrained, discrete-time, optimal control problem with explicit account for the control and state constraints, and achieving stability by adding a terminal cost or terminal constraints, or by extending the horizon of the optimal control problem, is well understood and explored [14, 15, 22] but could not be easily extended to the DPS setting.
+Contributions on this topic include, e.g., [11] where the terminal penalty approach was analyzed for infinite-dimensional systems with bounded controls, [20] where MPC was formulated for boundary controlled hyperbolic systems with zero terminal constraint, and [19] where MPC was studied for scalar nonlinear hyperbolic systems.
+For contributions on MPC for parabolic PDEs, see e.g. [12] and the references therein.